-You'll want comfy shoes for walking around the ship.
-Sneakers, boots, slip-ons, that's up to you!
+You’ll want comfy shoes for walking around the ship.
+Sneakers, boots, slip-ons, that’s up to you!
 Most areas on the ship are open and available to you to explore.
-There are two large common areas for socializing, image editing, or simply relaxing.
-Here also you will find the ship's bar.
-NOTE: While you may bring your own alcohol on board The Ushuaia, you may not consume it anywhere on board ship except your cabin.
+There are large common areas for socializing, image editing, or simply relaxing.
+You will find a ship’s bar.
+NOTE: While you may bring your own alcohol onboard Sea Spirit, you may not consume it anywhere onboard ship except your cabin.
 There is a small souvenir shop as well.
-Purchases made on board are done with a "chit" system, and you can settle your account on the last day, with either cash (USD or Euro) or Visa/Mastercard (minimum of $100 USD in total charges).
-If you utilize the ship’s bar, the bartenders are tipped separately from the rest of the ship’s crew.
+Purchases made on board are done with a “chit” system, and you can settle your account on the last day, with either cash (USD or Euro) or Visa/Mastercard (minimum of $100 USD in total charges).
+If you use the ship’s bar, the bartenders are tipped separately from the rest of the ship’s crew.

 There are so many opportunities for photography from the ship as well.
-Don't forget the bridge, there's an open bridge policy, and the captain and crew are happy to have visitors, so long as they are not involved in any delicate navigation.
+Don’t forget the bridge: there’s an open bridge policy, and the captain and crew are happy to have visitors as long as they are not involved in any delicate navigation.

 I like (candy bars, peanuts, my special snack)…can I bring it on board?